 How to Identify Skin Type

 Understanding the individual skin type and how it adjusts to certain circumstances or seasonally is the most important step in skincare.
 There are two easy methods to use in identifying skin types.
 First is the bare-faced method.
 Individuals can use this method to gain a sense of what their skin looks like when it is free of skincare products.
 This is the simplest and safest method to determine skin type, and it only takes 60 minutes.
 Individuals need to wash and pat dry their faces with a soft soap or a moderate cleanser.
 Apply no moisturiser or serum to the face because it should be entirely bare.
 Wait for a half-hour and then examine the face.
 Pay particular attention to the cheeks, nose, chin, and T-zone.
 To investigate further, use facial muscles to frown and smile.
 Wait for another half-hour before re-examining.
 The skin is classified as dry if there is visible dryness or if it feels dehydrated or tight.
 If there is shine on the face, but only in the T-zone, it is a combination skin type, and if there is shine all over the face, it is an oily skin type.
 The blotting sheet is the second method.
-This method is faster and is frequently a great differentiator between oily and dry skin types.
+This method is faster and is frequently a great differentiator on how to identify skin type.
 Gently pat a blotting paper around the different parts of the face.
 Hold the sheet up to the light to see how much oil is visible.
 If the sheet gathered little to no oil, the skin is most likely dry.
 If the blotting sheet exposes oil on the forehead and nose, the skin is a combination type.
 Lastly, if the blotting paper is saturated with oil, it is quite likely that the person has oily skin.

 What are the Facts about Skin Types?